zenibako/koassistant.koplugin/README.md

 ### Multi-Document Mode

+**Access** (two ways):
+1. **Multi-Book Actions launcher** — Quick Settings → Multi-Book Actions, or Settings menu → Multi-Book Actions, or via gesture.
+Opens a reading history picker where you tap books to select them (☐/☑), then confirm to choose an action.
-**Access**: Select multiple documents in File Browser → tap any → "Compare with KOAssistant"
+2. **File browser multi-select** — Select multiple documents in File Browser → tap any → "Compare with KOAssistant".
+Quick shortcut when books are in the same folder.

+Both paths lead to the same multi-book action picker.

 **Built-in Actions**:
 | Action | Description |